Frequently Asked Questions

 What is a union?

-A group of employees who come together to negotiate with their employer over their wages, benefits, and working conditions.
+A union is a group of employees who come together to negotiate with their employer their wages, benefits, and working conditions.
 The employees are the union—they democratically elect leaders to oversee their union’s affairs and conduct negotiations with their employer.

 What is SPEEA?

-The Society of Professional Engineering Employees in Aerospace (SPEEA) is a union of 20,000 aerospace professionals employed by The Boeing Company, Spirit Aerosystems, and Triumph Composite Systems.
+The Society of Professional Engineering Employees in Aerospace (SPEEA) is a union of more than 20,000 aerospace professionals.
+Members include engineers, technical workers, pilots and other aerospace professionals.
+Members work at The Boeing Company, Spirit AeroSystems, and Triumph Composite Systems.
 SPEEA is a democratic organization run by and for its members.

 Is SPEEA a third party or outside organization?

-No, we (SPEEA members) are aerospace employees who joined together to have a legally protected right to work with our employers to improve our workplaces.
-If you and your colleagues choose to form a union, you call the shots and decide what to negotiate to improve your workplace.
-Every workplace is unique, and employees are part of finding solutions that work for them.
+NO!
+We (SPEEA members) are aerospace employees who join together to have a legally protected right to work with our employers to improve our workplaces.
+If you and your colleagues choose to form a union, you decide what to negotiate to improve your workplace.
+Every workplace is unique, and employees are part of finding solutions that work for them at their own worksite.

 Do we have a right to form a union?